sergfedchin/hse-applied-statistics-methods/README.md

 # hse-applied-statistics-methods
 Homework and practices for Applied statistics methods in HSE 2024

+Sergey Fedchin